AugustLigh/Wav2Lip-plus/README.md

 # **Wav2Lip**: *Accurately Lip-syncing Videos In The Wild*

+> ⚠️ **About this fork**
+> This fork of [Wav2Lip](https://github.com/Rudrabha/Wav2Lip) aims to provide **modern GPU compatibility**, especially for newer cards like the NVIDIA RTX 40 series.
+>
+> The original repository uses outdated dependencies (such as an old version of Python and PyTorch), which causes runtime errors or CUDA incompatibilities on modern systems.
+>
+> ✅ This version updates critical components to run smoothly on contemporary hardware and environments.

 ### A commercial version of Wav2Lip can be directly accessed at https://sync.so
 Are you looking to integrate this into a product?
 We have a turn-key hosted API with new and improved lip-syncing models here: https://sync.so/
 For any other commercial / enterprise requests, please contact us at pavan@sync.so and prady@sync.so